 - Add the berry puree and bloomed gelatin or boiled agar.
 Place mixture over the ice bath and stir frequently.
 The mixture has to cool, but the gelatin should not set up unevenly with lumps.

-- Meanwhile, whip the cream.
+- Meanwhile, whip the heavy cream.
 In a large bowl, using an electric mixer, beat cream and 2 tablespoons sugar on medium-high until firm peaks form, about 5 minutes.
 With a spatula, gently fold in puree mixture until combined taking care not to deflate the mousse, until it is of uniform consistency or leave streaks to get the marble effect.

 - Push the removable base of the cake pan.
 The pie will come out easily with the parchment or foil.
 Peel away parchment from sides of pie.
 Slice it using a sharp long knife and serve cold.